progressor110/Project-2-Wordle-2/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+It was difficult understanding how to declare variables for the exercises due to still learning how the declaration works, and how to assign the values for any of the variables we are using for the app's output.